code4recovery/12-step-meeting-list/readme.txt

 = 3.14.6 =
 * Add href link to meeting name for change detection
 * Add flag settings to TSML UI configuration
+* Fix build of directions URL for Google Maps

 = 3.14.5 =
 * Fix table layout bug when filtering